arbisour/Fireforgor/README.md

-I ALSO HAVE NOT TESTED THIS YET SO IF YOU STUMBLE ON THIS PLEASE DONT INSTALL IT YET

 This is based on: https://github.com/rlaphoenix/minerva/releases

 I wanted to try and help streamline getting minerva easily on any Debian 12 VPS with systemd